Rhode Island Recording Laws: Consent Rules and Penalties

 Can You Record Phone Calls in Rhode Island?

 Yes.
 Under R.I.
-Gen. Laws § 11-35-21, you can record any phone call you’re participating in without informing the other party, as long as it’s not for criminal or tortious purposes.
+Gen. Laws 11-35-21, you can record any phone call you participate in without informing the other party, as long as the recording is not for criminal, tortious, or injurious purposes.
 This applies to:

 - Landline calls